Lynch08/Fundementals_Of_Data_Analysis/README.md

 ## The Repository Content
  - 2 jupyter notebooks (pyplot.ipynb and cao.ipynb) that holds the explanation, code, visuals and citeations for the assignment and project.
- - The assignment and project details in PDF form from Ian Mcloughlin
+ - The assignment and project details in PDF form from Dr. Ian Mcloughlin
  - A requirments.txt file that contains all of the dependancies required to run the both notebooks from the repository in the same environment
  - A readme file explaining the objectives, outcomes and instructions on how to view the notebook in both editable and static format.
  - A data_pyplot folder that contains nfl_2020_team_data.csv a csv file that I read in for one of my plots in pyplot.ipynb and irisdata.csv a csv file of the Iris data set for one of my plots in pyplot.ipynb